Knotx/knotx/README.md

   src="https://github.com/Cognifide/knotx/blob/master/documentation/src/main/wiki/assets/knotx-intro-prototyping.png?raw=true"
   alt="Knot.x Prototyping"/>

-A potential client asks you to prepare a demo presenting capabilities of a new site.
+A potential client asks you to prepare a demo presenting the capabilities of a new site.
 The client operates in the financial sector so your site needs to connect to exchange rates and stock data services.
 Those features are not publicly available so you only have some sample data to work with.